Males VS females - Is there gender equality in the Fire Service? The experience of Tracy

 After a few deep and calming breaths I walked back out onto the apparatus floor without my gear and watched the rest of the demonstration.
 Sara eventually joined me, no gear as well.
 No one said anything to us.
 Once the training was over, Sara and I donned our gear and ran through everything else we missed together.

 Now, did we handle the situation appropriately?
 Probably not.

 This particular instructor has let us know on many occasions he is displeased that women are a part of the fire service.
 He very rarely misses an opportunity to let us know in what ways he believes we are inferior.

 That day for me was my breaking point.
-Walking away for me was better then anything I would have said.
+Walking away for me was better than anything I would have said.

 I am aware of the physical differences between men and women.
 Men generally have stronger upper bodies, women have stronger lower bodies.
 Women generally last longer on air then men do.
 Men have the brute strength most women lack.

-I may do something slightly different then a man, but I can still do the task, and complete it, in the same amount of time.
+I may do something slightly different than a man, but I can still do the task, and complete it, in the same amount of time.
 Work smarter, not harder.